Solve Emerging Issues With Data-Sharing

-Through Qlarion, a Tyler Technologies partner, Virginia implemented the Socrata Connected Government Cloud.
+Through Qlarion, a Tyler Technologies partner, Virginia implemented Tyler’s Enterprise Data Platform.
 This advanced internal data-sharing platform gives users across agencies the ability to easily and securely pull data in and out of the platform; understand and analyze the data without the need for support from a data analyst; and manage the implementation of data-sharing agreements.

 “Tyler has been a critical partner for Qlarion,” Jake Bittner, CEO of Qlarion, said.
 “The technology creates that trust factor that people are handling the data appropriately and the security is there.
-When data is shared, it’s documented and explained appropriately, and Socrata is a key component of that.”
+When data is shared, it’s documented and explained appropriately, and [the Enterprise Data Platform] is a key component of that.”

-With the Socrata data platform, the commonwealth established a governance structure around data sharing and is developing intuitive and cross-discipline self-service analytics to empower those on the frontlines.
+With Tyler’s data platform, the commonwealth established a governance structure around data-sharing and is developing intuitive and cross-discipline self-service analytics to empower those on the frontlines.
 This effort moves Virginia from a reactive to a proactive stance in addressing emerging issues.

 The technology creates that trust factor that people are handling the data appropriately and the security is there.
-When data is shared, it’s documented and explained appropriately, and Socrata is a key component of that.
+When data is shared, it’s documented and explained appropriately, and [the Enterprise Data Platform] is a key component of that.

 CEO of Qlarion

-“Socrata was able to go through our enterprise cloud oversight service assessment and be approved for sensitive data,” Rivero said.
-“That gives me the assurance I need to confidently engage with agency and community partners knowing that VITA assessed this solution, and they've got the security controls in place.
-Knowing the architecture, security controls, processes, and procedures are approved by VITA speaks volumes.”
+“[Tyler] was able to go through our enterprise cloud oversight service assessment and be approved for sensitive data,” Rivero said.
+“That gives me the assurance I need to confidently engage with agency and community partners knowing that VITA assessed this solution and they’ve got the security controls in place.
+Knowing the architecture, security controls, processes and procedures are approved by VITA speaks volumes.”